molgorithmo/Deployment-with-MLOps-and-MLFlow/README.md

 # Deployment-with-MLOps-and-MLFlow

+This repository serves as a comprehensive guide and demonstration of deploying a machine learning project using MLFlow, Dagshub, AWS S3, and MLOps principles.

 # Comparative Analysis:
 Compare multiple machine learning models (e.g., Linear Regression, Support Vector Regressor) using MLFlow UI to visualize scores and parameters.